sahnaseredini/alarm/README.md

 # ALARM: Active LeArning Rowhammer Mitigations

+This repo contains the code accompanying the paper

+>  ALARM: Active LeArning of Rowhammer Mitigations

+by  Amir Naseredini, Martin Berger, Matteo Sammartino and Shale Xiong.
+The paper was publication at [HASP 2022](https://haspworkshop.org/2022/index.html), and is available at https://arxiv.org/abs/2211.16942

 ## How to build and run
 The code is using `make` and Maven (https://maven.apache.org/).
 In order to run ALARM, you'll need to build the `jar` file by running